oxford-arc/arc-software-guide/docs/source/apps/arc_vasp.rst

 **Running a VASP job**

-Here is an example of how to run the Crambin example (part of the CASTEP benchmarks http://www.castep.org/CASTEP/Crambin ) on a cluster node.
+This example assumes you have the VASP input files in the same directory as the submission script.

 An example submission script would look as follows - create a file named ``run-vasp.sh`` containing::